2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2011 Presidential Dollar

 The 2011 Presidential Dollars measure 26.50 millimeters in diameter and weigh 8.10 grams.
-The coins feature a distinctive composition of 77% copper, 12% zinc, and 1% other metals over a pure copper core, giving them their characteristic golden color.
+Their composition is manganese brass — a cladding of 77% copper, 12% zinc, 7% manganese, and 4% nickel over a pure copper core — chosen specifically to match the electromagnetic signature of the earlier Susan B. Anthony dollar for vending machine compatibility.

-A unique feature distinguishing these coins from most modern U.S. currency is their edge lettering, which includes the year of minting, the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), “E PLURIBUS UNUM,” and 13 stars representing the original colonies.
+A unique feature of the series is edge lettering, which includes the year, the mint mark (P for Philadelphia, D for Denver, S for San Francisco), “E PLURIBUS UNUM,” and 13 stars.
+This technique — not used on circulating U.S. coins since the early 20th century — creates two natural position varieties.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)